jobisoft/TbSync/common/README.md

 two providers happen to give it the same filename — same name, different problem.

+**"Unused" means something different here.** In an application - the host, or a provider's own modules - an export with no caller is dead and should go.
+In this directory the test is not who calls it today but whether the module is the complete, coherent surface for the thing it wraps.
+A calendar wrapper that can create but not delete is an incomplete one, and an incomplete vendored module is what makes the next provider add a method locally instead - which is a copy, which is how the address-book wrapper drifted 96 lines before it was shared.
+Speculative *features* still do not belong; the obvious complement of an operation already here does.
+TbSync vendors `provider.mjs` and never imports it, for the same reason.

 A shared file may still need to know *which* add-on it is running in.
 That is passed in, never baked in: `createCalendar` takes the `type` and `url`, because a calendar's type is the id of the add-on supplying it.